taijiweb/rewrap/README.md

   flags, registry

 ### switch source style
 someRewrap.re: lead the regexp style chain.
-In regexp style, @refPath%
+In regexp style, @refPath% and @dataPath% will be treated as raw regexp string.

-someRewrap.wrap: lead the rewrap style chain
+someRewrap.wrap: lead the rewrap style chain, @refPath% and @dataPath% will be treated like ref(refPath) and save(dataPath).

 ## show me the code